Materials-Consortia/OPTIMADE/optimade.rst

 Database-Provider-Specific Entry Types
 --------------------------------------

-Names of database-provider-specific entry types MUST start with database-provider-specific namespace prefix (see appendix `Database-Provider-Specific Namespace Prefixes`_).
+Names of database-provider-specific entry types MUST start with database-provider-specific namespace prefix (see section `Database-Provider-Specific Namespace Prefixes`_).
 Database-provider-specific entry types MUST have all properties described above in section `Properties Used by Multiple Entry Types`_.

 - **Requirements/Conventions for properties in database-provider-specific entry types**: